allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 What if we could still benefit from the GC, but in special cases, also be able to store data beyond its control?
 We could still take advantage of its convenience and, at the same time, be able to easily get rid of long GC pauses.

 It turns out that it is possible.
-In this article, we will look at whether and when it is worth storing the data beyond the reach of the Garbage Collector's greedy hands.
+In this article, we will look at whether and when it is worth storing data beyond the reach of the Garbage Collector's greedy hands.

 ## Comfort comes at a price

 At [Allegro](https://allegro.tech) we are very keen on metrics.
 We measure anything that can tell us something about the condition of our services.
-Apart from the most obvious metrics directly related to the application, such as throughput, the number of errors, CPU and memory usage, we also pay a great deal of attention to metrics related to the Garbage Collecting — GC working time and number of its cycles.
+Apart from the most obvious metrics directly related to the application, such as throughput, the number of errors, CPU and memory usage, we also pay a great deal of attention to metrics related to the garbage collecting — GC working time and number of its cycles.
 Too much time spent on releasing the memory or too frequent GC launches may signal problems with memory leaks or indicate that it is worth considering optimising memory usage or switching to a different GC strategy.